get-set-fetch/scraper/developers.md

 Just use vscode default "run and debug" settings.
 From "run and debug' panel, select the "node.js" option, "Select Launch Configuration" command palette will appear, select one of the "Run Script: test:" options.

 ### CLI unit tests
-Use the below VSCode launch configuration, modify args with the CLI arguments you want to debug against
+Use the below VSCode launch configuration, modify args with the CLI arguments you want to debug against.
 ```json
 {
   "type": "pwa-node",